bryanzanr/foreign_exchange/README.md

 1. Currency format is in ISO where has maximum character's length of 3.
 2. Most of the variable is styled in snake case.
 3. Date format in yyyy-mm-dd.
+4. The last 7 day exchange is calculated for each currency.
+5. The most recent 7 data points is calculated from the current date.
+6. The average is calculated by sum up every data divided with their amount.
+7. Some of the user interface (UI) are default and some others are custom.

 More detailed information can be found [here](https://drive.google.com/open?id=11kunl81ebg8U8jWqWiJw24ZLGRfSjfLh).